udacity-om/ud_self_driving_car_engineer/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 3. Color Filtering and gradient filtering to create a thresholded binary image.

 The lane lines are in either yellow or white color, so I used yellow and white color filters on the RGB image to generate a binary image(line 3-6, cell 5, advanced_lane_lines.ipynb).
 I used the website http://colorizer.org/ to help me get range for yellow and white colors(line 2-5, cell 2, advanced_lane_lines.ipynb).
 I also applied sobel x filter to generate another binary image(line 9-11, cell 5, advanced_lane_lines.ipynb).
-The threshold was decided after trail and error.
-The color filter and sobel filter compliment each other by detecting lane lines when the other filter cannot.
+The threshold was decided after several trail and error.
+The color filter and sobel filter compliment each other by detecting parts of lane lines which the other filter cannot.
 I combined these two binary images to form the final binary image(line 14-15, cell 5, advanced_lane_lines.ipynb).
 Here's an example of my output for this step.

 ![alt text][image5]

-An example where the color and sobel filters compliment each other:
+An example where the color and sobel filters compliment each other.
+The Yellow-White color filter is able to extract the bottom part of the lane lines and the Sobel X filter is able to extract the top part of the lane lines  :

 ![alt text][image6]

 #### 4. Identifing lane-line pixels and fit their positions with a polynomial

+Identification of lane pixels is done by the function `findLanePixels()` (line 27-28, cell 11, advanced_lane_lines.ipynb))

 Identifying lane pixels involved the following steps:
-* Taking histogram along all the columns in the lower half of the image.
+* Taking histogram along all the columns in the lower half of the image
-  I added all pixels values along each column in the image.
+    * I added all pixels values along each column in the image(line 50, cell 12, advanced_lane_lines.ipynb)
-* Finding x values corresponding to peaks in the histogram Peaks in histogram are good indicator of lane lines.
-The x value corresponding to the peaks can be considered as x-position of the base of the lane lines.
+* Finding x values corresponding to peaks in the histogram
+    * Peaks in histogram are good indicator of lane lines.
+The x value corresponding to the peaks can be considered as x-position of the base of the lane lines(line 56-61, cell 12, advanced_lane_lines.ipynb)
 * Sliding window approach to identify lane pixels
-  The base of the lane lines can be used as good starting point to start searching for lane lines.
+    * The base of the lane lines can be used as good starting point to start searching for lane lines.
 I placed a sliding window, with fixed height and width, around the line center to find the line pixels.
-I then followed the line all the way up, re-centering the window whenever required and possible, to find the entire line pixels.
+I then followed the line all the way up, re-centering the window whenever required and possible, to find the entire line pixels(line 64-102, cell 12, advanced_lane_lines.ipynb)

-Using the lane pixels I fit a 2nd order polynomial, x = ay^2 + by + c, and the result is as shown below:
+Using the lane pixels I fit a 2nd order polynomial, x = ay^2 + by + c (line 31-32, cell 11, advanced_lane_lines.ipynb), and the result is as shown below:

 ![alt text][image7]